-Electric Can Openers
+Electric Can Openers for Seniors

 This is the type of can opener that most people are familiar with.
 They plug into a wall outlet and generally sit on the counter top.
 Some mount under the cabinet for space saving.
 To use one, a lever arm with a blade is pressed onto the can’s lid to break the seal.
 Then, the arm is held down and a motor advances the can around until it makes a full circle.
 Many shut off once the lid has come off.